-TANF provides a capped block grant to each state and broad discretion to create its own welfare program for low-income families.
+TANF provides a capped block grant to each state and broad discretion to create its own cash assistance welfare program for low-income families.
 TANF block grants are neither adjusted for inflation nor, with a few minor exceptions, changes in need within states.
 The PRWORA apportioned states’ block grants based on the amount of federal spending received by a state for AFDC and other low-income public assistance programs between FY 1992 and 1995; TANF grants range in size from $21.8 million in Wyoming to $3.7 billion in California (Falk 2015).
 In addition to the federal block grant, the other main source of TANF funding is Maintenance of Effort (MOE) funds, which are provided by the states.
 MOE expenditures are set at a minimum federal requirement equal to 75% of states’ FY 1994 contributions to AFDC and other low-income public assistance programs, but can increase to 80% if an insufficient number of a state’s TANF recipients are engaged in work-related activities (Falk 2015).

-At the broadest level, programs and services funded with federal and MOE funds are either considered assistance or non-assistance.
-Assistance includes basic assistance (i.e. ongoing monthly cash payments) and child care and transportation benefits for families without an employed adult—all other spending, such as refundable tax credits, pregnancy prevention programs, and child care for working families, is non-assistance.
-Unlike a family receiving non-assistance, a family receiving TANF assistance is subject to the time limits and work, child support, and other requirements introduced by the PRWORA (Falk 2017).

-The PRWORA empowered states to design their own TANF programs.
-In a particularly broad delegation of authority, states are permitted to spend federal and MOE funds in any manner “reasonably calculated” to realize one of TANF's four statutory goals: 1) Provide assistance to needy families so that children may be cared for in their own homes or in the homes of relatives; 2) End the dependence of needy parents on government benefits by promoting job preparation, work, and marriage; 3) Prevent and reduce the incidence of out-of-wedlock pregnancies and establish annual numerical goals for preventing and reducing the incidence of these pregnancies; and 4) Encourage the formation and maintenance of two-parent families (Public Law 104-193 1996).

 TANF’s broad statutory goals allow states to fund a variety of programs and policies with TANF funds.

-State Spending

 Our analysis groups TANF expenditures into ten categories.
 Figure 3 aggregates those ten categories into three types of spending: basic assistance; work-related, in-kind, and short-term benefits; and other, and depicts national trends in TANF spending over time.
 In FY 1998, on average, a state spent 55.0% of total TANF expenditures on basic assistance, 19.7% on work-related, in-kind, and short-term benefits, and 26.4% on other spending, such as administrative costs and transfers to other programs.
 The composition of TANF spending shifted in the years ahead as states decreased the share of TANF funds spent on basic assistance and increased proportional expenditures on work-related, in-kind, and short-term benefits.
 By FY 2013, the average state spent 23.6% of total TANF spending on basic assistance, a 57.1% decrease from FY 1998, and 43.2% of total TANF spending on work-related, in-kind, and short-term benefits.